 llm-d

-llm-d is a Kubernetes-native high-performance distributed LLM inference framework
+llm-d enables high-performance distributed LLM inference on Kubernetes

 LLM-D is a machine learning model for sentiment analysis.
 It is designed to classify text data into positive, negative, or neutral sentiment categories.
 The model is trained on a large dataset of labeled text samples and uses natural language processing techniques to analyze and predict sentiment in new text inputs.
 LLM-D is a powerful tool for businesses and researchers looking to understand customer feedback, social media sentiment, and other text data sources.
 It can be easily integrated into existing applications or used as a standalone tool for sentiment analysis tasks.